-Rating Descriptor Guide Residual Life as a Mean % age % of Total Life residual life 1 Excellent Sound physical condition.
-Asset likely to perform adequately without major work.
-Normal maintenance required >86 95 2 Good Acceptable physical condition, minimal short term risk of failure.
+Rating Descriptor Guide Residual Life as a % of Mean % age residual 1 Excellent Sound physical condition.
+Asset likely to perform adequately without major Normal maintenance required >86 life 95 2 Good work.
+Acceptable physical condition, minimal short term risk of failure.
 Normal maintenance plus minor repairs required (to 5% or less of the asset) 65 to 85 80 3 Satisfactory Deterioration evident, failure in the short term unlikely.
 Minor components need replacement or repair now but asset still functions safely.
 Significant maintenance and/or repairs required (to 10-20% of the asset) 41 to 64 55 4 Worn Deterioration of the asset is evident and failure is possible in the short term.
 No immediate risk to health and safety.
 Significant renewal required (to 20 - 40% of the asset) 10 to 40 35 5 Poor Failed or failure is imminent or there is significant deterioration of the asset.
-Health and safety hazards exist which present a possible risk to public safety.
-Over 50% of the asset requires renewal <10 5
+Health and safety hazards exist which present a possible risk to public safety. <10 5